AlfaWhoCodes/AlfaWhoCodes/README.md

 🌐 Proficient in .NET, SQL, Flutter, Node.js, and Dart

-🚀 Mentor to 100+ students in Flutter development
+🚀 Mentor to 100+ students in Software development

 ## 🔗 Links